“Parenting” series: (post 4 of a series of 4)

-This post will be the fourth and last in this series on parenting.
-In my previous three, I’ve dealt with the importance of obedience in a child, the importance of individuality in a child, and the importance of spanking a child.
-With this one, I want to talk about the importance of a child’s salvation.
+This post will be the fourth and last in my series on parenting.
+In the previous three posts, I’ve dealt with the importance of obedience in a child, the importance of individuality in a child, and the importance of spanking a child.
+Now, with this one, I want to talk about the importance of a child’s salvation.

 Let us never forget that little boys and little girls need salvation.
 Salvation isn’t just for the drunk lying in the street, the convicted killer on death row, or the Muslim terrorist.
 It is also for young sons and young daughters.

 To get us into this, let’s look at 2 Timothy 1:1-5, where the apostle Paul writes:

 Paul, an apostle of Jesus Christ by the will of God, according to the promise of life which is in Christ Jesus, To Timothy, a beloved son: Grace, mercy, and peace, from God the Father and Christ Jesus our Lord.
 I thank God, whom I serve with a pure conscience, as my forefathers did, as without ceasing I remember you in my prayers night and day, greatly desiring to see you, being mindful of your tears, that I may be filled with joy, when I call to remembrance the genuine faith that is in you, which dwelt first in your grandmother Lois and your mother Eunice, and I am persuaded is in you also.
 (N.K.J.V.)

 You’ll notice that Paul, in verse 5, talks about a genuine saving faith, which equates to an authentic belief in Jesus Christ.
 Paul says to Timothy, “This saving faith (this authentic belief in Christ) was first in your grandmother Lois.
 She then passed it down to her daughter (your mother) Eunice.
 Then Eunice passed it down to you.”